 - View a project timeline and drill down to each team member's contributions

 - Draw on analytics to assess performance and plan future steps

 - Customize workflows for more effective project management

 Having these capabilities in place is a huge leg up for both organization and communication in project management.
-With the ability to drill down to a detailed view of the team's progress and consider how they all come together, leaders can make more informed decisions.
+Leaders make more informed decisions with the ability to drill down to a detailed view of the team's progress and consider how it all comes together.